How to Get a Pest Control Technician License in West Virginia

 Last updated: March 2, 2026

 West Virginia is an affordable market with opportunities in outdoor recreation and tourism areas, making it an excellent place to start a career as a pest control technician.
 Licensing in West Virginia is overseen by the West Virginia Department of Agriculture — Pesticide Regulatory Programs.
-The process requires 0 hours of pre-license education and costs between $500 and $1,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the West Virginia Commercial Pesticide Applicator Exam (administered by West Virginia Department of Agriculture — Pesticide Regulatory Programs) with a score of at least 70%.

-West Virginia requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+West Virginia does not require any pre-license education hours.
 Budget between $500 and $1,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring pest control technicians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |